 Food intolerance is a reaction of the immune system to a specific food.
-According to sources, it is also called food hypersensitivity, type III food allergy, or simply food intolerance.
-The reaction consists in IgG antibodies binding to the protein of the problem food, which is called antigen.
-This antigen-antibody complex is generated in certain body tissues.
-The body then triggers an inflammatory process to destroy these antigens.
-If the antigens are present in large quantities (large food intake), the body cannot break the cycle, which causes chronic inflammation.
+Depending on the source, it may be called food hypersensitivity, type III food allergy or simply food intolerance.
+It involves IgG antibodies that bind to the protein of the food in question, called antigen.
+This immune complex (IgG-antigen) will accumulate in certain tissues of the body near or far away.
+The body then triggers an inflammatory process to eliminate these immune complexes.
+If these are present in too large a quantity (large quantity or frequency of ingestion of the food in question), the body cannot break the cycle and chronic inflammation sets in.

-A person’s sensitivity varies according to his or her genetic profile, immune system, digestive function, intestinal barrier, microbiota (intestinal flora), frequency and amount of food antigens ingested, etc. The leaky gut syndrome is often associated with an increase in food intolerances and intensity of symptoms.
+The sensitivity of an individual varies according to his or her genetic profile, the state of his or her immune system, digestive function, the quality of the gastrointestinal barrier, the composition of the microbiota (intestinal flora), the frequency and quantity of consumption of the food antigen, etc. Leaky gut is often associated with an increase in food intolerance and the intensity of symptoms.

-Some symptoms may indicate that a person is intolerant to certain foods.
-These symptoms may come on quickly or they may come on hours, even days after ingesting the food, which makes it difficult to identify.
-The symptoms and reactions can vary from a person to another or from a period to another for the same person.
-In the long run, food intolerances can affect your quality of life and your health.
+Certain discomforts may indicate to a person that they are intolerant to certain foods.
+These discomforts may occur quickly or hours or even days after eating, making identification difficult.
+The physical manifestations may differ from one person to another or from one period to another for the same person.
+Food intolerances can affect your quality of life and long-term health.

-Different panels are available to meet your personal needs.
+Different food profiles are available according to your personal needs.